coshinen/blog/pages/quotes.md

 > * Sentimental children forever whining about how bitterly unfair your lives
 > have been.
 Well, it may have escaped your notice, but life isn't fair.

-> The Marauder's Map, Harry Potter AND THE PRISONER OF AZKABAN:
-> * I solemnly swear that I am up to no good.

 > Albus Dumbledore, Harry Potter AND THE PRISONER OF AZKABAN:
 > * Oh, and by the way.
 When in doubt, I find retracing my steps to be a wise
 > place to begin.